Skip to content

 Required CLI Tools

-The Redis adapter requires redis-cli to be installed on the DBackup server:
+The Redis adapter requires redis-cli to be installed.

 Docker: Already included in the DBackup image.